moyni77/ansible-docker-ucp/README.md

 ![DTR repositories][dtrrepos]
 **Figure 27.** DTR repositories

-If you navigate to `Settings > Security`, you should see the Image Scanning feature already enabled as shown in Figure 28.
-(Note that you need an Advanced license to have access to this feature).
+If you navigate to `Settings -> Security`, you should see the Image Scanning feature already enabled as shown in Figure 28.
+(Note that you need an Advanced license to have access to this feature.)

 ![Image scanning in DTR][imagescanning]
 **Figure 28.** Image scanning in DTR

-If you navigate to Settings > Storage, you should see that DTR is configured to use shared NFS storage as shown in Figure 29.
+If you navigate to Settings -> Storage, you should see that DTR is configured to use shared NFS storage as shown in Figure 29.

 ![DTR storage settings][DTRstorage]
 **Figure 29.** DTR storage settings